khancepts101/compphotog/README.md

 # 🪄 Product Image Enhancer

 Automatically enhance product photos by removing cluttered backgrounds, improving lighting, boosting contrast, and simulating studio-style shadows.
+We have hosted a UI for demonstration of this project that can be found here: https://compphotog-final.streamlit.app/
 ---

 ## 🚀 Quick Start